-What is a web presence, why does your business need it and how can you create a powerful online presence for your brand?
+What is a web presence, why does your business need it and how can you create & use it to your advantage?

-You have a growing business, and you need to get your message out to the world, so that you can be recognised and to help you drive sales and leads.
-In the digital field, having a website for your online business is just not enough.
+You have a growing business, and you need to get your message out to the world.
+You want to get recognised and drive more sales and leads.
+If this sounds like you, then you will benefit from a good web presence, and this is first built from having a website.
+However, in this advancing digital world, having a website for your online business is just not enough.
 You need to go above and beyond.

 Truly, regardless of the size of your business, you need a strong web presence.